tlorach/Bak3d/bk3dExport/README.md

 I just made it available to help whoever wants to export something from Maya or look at the code as an example for another exporter.
 Better than keeping it for myself.

 This exporter if far from being *waterproof*...
 I do not claim to know Maya plugin SDK so I did what I could as a first draft.
-In the meantime, I created the bk3dlib and then modified it again.
+In the meantime, I created the bk3dlib, a library that helps to create bk3d files (not needed to read them, though) and then modified the plugin again so that it goes through this library.

 ##Known Issues